-From here, select a reason for deleting your account.
-Some of the reasons include being too busy for the app, you can’t find people to follow, too many ads, and a few others.
-Select whichever option best suits your situation (it doesn’t matter which one you chose) from the drop-down menu next to Why are you deleting your account?
-You will be required to enter your password one more time.
+From here, select the reason as to why you want to delete your account.
+Some of the reasons include being too busy for the app, data concerns, or issues stemming from the onslaught of ads.
+Select whichever option best suits your situation — it doesn’t matter which one you chose — from the drop-down menu next to Why are you deleting your account?
+Once done, re-enter your password in the resulting text field.

 Step 3: Delete your account

-You’re almost there, but keep in mind, there’s no way to get back or even use the same username after you’ve deleted your account.
-Once you’re sure you want to delete, tap Permanently delete my account.
+You’re almost there, but remember, there’s no way to get back or even use the same username after you’ve deleted your account.
+Once you’ve decided you want to proceed, click the Permanently delete my account button at the bottom.
 And that’s it!
 If you would like to delete another account, you’ll need to log in again and repeat the process.

-For security reasons, Instagram can’t delete an account for you (or your children’s accounts for that matter).
+For security reasons, Instagram can’t delete an account for you (or that of your child, for that matter).
 You’ll need to be able to log into the account you want to delete in order to do the deed.
-Once you’ve gotten through the confirmations, there’s nothing else you need to do.
+Once you’ve gotten through the confirmation process, there’s nothing else you need to do.
 Your Instagram account will be removed from the social network forever.